AnneKGoodfriend/menuGenerator/ReadMe.md

 In this lesson, we will use and discover **built-in methods** to iterate through an array.
 Using our new skills we will build our own Recipe Generator that will help us create some dishes for a party we are planning.

-JavaScript’s built-in methods are actions that can be performed on objects, which in this case are arrays.
-Built-in methods always contain a function which defines the action that is taken on the object.
+JavaScript’s built-in methods are **actions that can be performed on objects**, which in this case are arrays.
+Built-in methods **always contain a function** which defines the action that is taken on the object.

 As of ES5 (now supported by roughly 98% of browsers), JavaScript supplies a number of built-in methods for array iteration.
 In this lesson, we'll go through some of the most useful methods.
 You can see a few of the methods we will work with today in your workspace.